ISU-MolPhyl/EEOB563/computer_labs/lab4/README.md

 `salloc -N 1 -n 8 -t 2:00:00` command to request 8 cores on 1 node for 2 hours.

 ## Preliminaries
-1. raxml-ng is already installed in the shared class directory (how do you check the location of a program?);
+1. `raxml-ng` is already installed in the shared class directory (how do you check the location of a program?);
-2. I also installed nw-display tool that allows you to view phylogenetic trees in the terminal;
+2. I also installed the `nw-display` tool that allows you to view phylogenetic trees on HPC-class;
 3. The data for this lab is in the course repository.
 Make sure to update it with `git pull`